 EEOC Office of Legal Counsel staff members wrote the following informal discussion letter in response to an inquiry from a member of the public.
 This letter is intended to provide an informal discussion of the noted issue and does not constitute an official opinion of the Commission.

-I hope this information is helpful to you.
 This letter is an informal discussion of the issues you raised and does not constitute an official opinion of the EEOC.
+I hope this information is helpful.

 Senior Attorney Advisor